astro313/RXJ1131/WRITEUP/response.md

 # RESPONSE:
 Source size:
 We addressed the referee's comment on the *deconvolved* CO source size by fitting a single Gaussian in uv-plane, which corresponds to 4.5" +/- 0.1" x 3.5" +/- 0.2", consistent with the reported CO size based on image-plane fitting within the uncertainties.
 We additionally report the source sizes by fitting two Gaussians to provide further evidence that the CO(2-1) emission is spatially resolved.
 We have updated Section 3.1 to clarify the discussion.

 CO physical size:
-The rough estimate of de-magnified CO diameter provided in the referee report is a valid first order estimate, but the true size of the source is complicated by the fact that
+The rough estimate of the de-magnified CO diameter provided in the referee report is a valid first order estimate, but the true size of the source is complicated by the fact that
 1) the lensed emission is not uniformly stretched along the arc (and contains complex structures within the arc), and thus the magnification factor is not uniform across the partial Einstein ring.
-2) CO is not subject to dust extinction, therefore its emission may be more extended than optical emission.
+2) CO is not subject to dust extinction, and its emission may be more extended than optical emission.
 In the case of RXJ1131, the CO gas is likely to be more extended than the optical emission given that
-    i) the deconvolved source size of CO (see above and section 3.1) is larger than the diameter of the Einstein Ring in the optical (~3.6") ii) the spatial extent of the CO emission as shown in Fig. 7, where the centroid of the blueshifted emission is further out in the SE compared to the lensed arc in the optical iii) the source-plane spatial distribution from the best-fit lens models (Sec 4.3, Fig. 9), where the most extended velocity component is ~6.2 kpc from the line center position, indicating that the CO source size is unlikely to be R ≤ 3.5 kpc.
+    i) the deconvolved source size of CO (see above and section 3.1) is larger than the diameter of the Einstein Ring in the optical (~3.6") ii) the spatial extent of the CO emission as shown in Fig. 7, where centroid of the redshifted component is co-spatial with the lensed arc but centroid of the blueshifted component is offset to the SE of the lensed arc, tracing regions beyond the optical emission.

-The R_CO size of ~6 kpc reported throughout the paper is obtained based on the centroid position of the most extended kinematic component obtained from the best-fit lens models.
-See also Sec 4.3 and our response to point 14 in this referee report for a more detailed explanation regarding the CO size.
+3) the source-plane distance of ~6.2 kpc between the centroid position of the most extended kinematic component and the line center position.
+This is also the value we use for reporting R_CO throughout this paper.

+See also Section 4.3 and our response to point 14 in this referee report for a more detailed explanation regarding the CO size.